3 Ways to Plan for Inflation in Retirement

 Spending in retirement can be broken into 3 phases, the go-go years, the slow-go years, and the no-go years.
 During early retirement (the go-go years), spending is high.
 Retirees travel, shop, golf, fish, and actively enjoy their free time.
 Depending on health this phase spans ages 55-75.

 Then come the slow-go years, where due to health or age, you stay home more, and shop and travel less.
 Spending in inflation-adjusted terms has been shown to decrease during this phase, which spans the 70-85 age range.

 During the no-go years, spending on health care replaces what used to be spent on entertainment items.
 In inflation-adjusted terms spending creeps back up during this time, usually in your 80’s and beyond.

 Your Income Level

 Your income level also determines the effect inflation has.
 Higher income retirees (75k annual incomes and greater) have room in their budget to absorb price increases on essentials – inflation doesn’t have a huge negative impact on this group.
 For lower income retirees increases in basics like food, energy, and medical takes a bigger bite out of their budget.

-There are specific steps you can take to make sure your retirement income is likely to increase with inflation.
-Here are three things you can do to protect your future purchasing power.
+Here are 3 things you can do to protect your future purchasing power.

 Social Security has automatic cost-of-living adjustments built in.
-It is a unique life-long inflation-adjusted source of income - and smart planning can help you get more out of it.
-Almost one-third of you will rely on Social Security to provide 90% of your retirement income.
-More than half of you will rely on Social Security for more than 50% of your retirement income.
+It is a unique life-long inflation-adjusted source of income and smart planning can help you get more out of it.
+Almost one-third of retirees will rely on Social Security to provide 90% of their retirement income.
+More than half will rely on Social Security for more than 50% of their retirement income.